These are the highest paying oil rig jobs (with salaries) in 2026

 Whether you're entering the field with no prior experience or bringing specialised qualifications such as offshore certifications, the oil and gas industry offers rewarding financial opportunities across all levels—from entry-level oil rig jobs to mid-level positions and beyond.

-Entry-level maintenance roustabouts can earn over $50,000 per year, with opportunities for training and career advancement.
+Entry-level maintenance roustabouts can earn between $50,000 to $70,000 per year, with opportunities for training and career advancement.

-Experienced professionals such as drilling engineers or project managers can earn up to $300,000 annually.
+Experienced professionals such as drilling supervisors or project managers can earn more than $300,000 annually.

 Oil & Gas - Contractor day rates by region (USD)